-Process and industrial cooling sales increased four fold from the previous year as predicted in last years annual report.
+Process and industrial cooling sales were strong again this last financial year.

+Sales revenue varies significantly year on year because of fluctuating demand in the mining and process industries.

-Sales volumes vary significantly year on year.
-It is difficult to find and retain qualified professional engineering and trades staff to support this operation particularly with the variations in demand.
-Even though the chiller operation has again made a positive contribution to the Group, which it has done in every year since its acquisition, its future is under review given the extreme shortages of qualified persons to design, manufacture and support these complex products.
+As a result it is difficult to find and retain qualified professional engineering and trades staff to support this operation, particularly with these large variations in demand.

+The industrial cooling operation has again made a positive contribution this last year.

-Spare part sales remain a consistent source of income and earnings.
+Spare part sales remain a consistent source of income and earnings for this division.